Digital-Defiance/Digital-Defiance/Partners-and-Donors.md

 Several of our projects utilize NX and they are a company that supports Open Source Software.
 They have graciously granted Digital Defiance an open source license to NX Cloud.
 NX partitions a command into smaller tasks and runs them in parallel, in the correct order.
 Nx Cloud takes it one step further and runs any command across multiple machines, while giving you a consolidated view of the command as if it ran locally.

+## Twilio

+[Twilio](https://twilio.com) via [TechSoup](https://techsoup.org/twilio) has given us a non-profit grant of $100 through the [Impact Access Program](https://support.twilio.com/hc/en-us/articles/360019772314-Twilio-org-Impact-Access-Pricing-Benefits) which goes a long way to contacting members and donors at fractions of a penny per contact.

 ## Mohammad Faiz
 Mohammad, an individual, contributed a steeply discounted QuickBooks Pro for us to manage our accounting.